realifetech/ios-playbook/operations/releaseprocess/README.md

 </p>

 ## Releasing to the :earth_africa:
-Requests to release an app that have been approved by Apple should come via the corresponding **app-releases** Slack channel.
+Requests to release an app that have been approved by Apple should come via the **app-releases** Slack channel.
 We should respond to them using the **Document iOS Release** workflow, checking off the items as we complete them.
 Details on each item can be found below.
 <p align="center">
     <img src="document-ios-release.png">